-Your Engine Alliance GP7200 engines come with a pedigree of reliability from a partnership with 188 years of combined experience.
-We create more than the engine for the world’s largest airliner.
+Engine Alliance services come with a pedigree of reliability from a partnership with 188 years of combined experience.
+We’ve created more than the engine for the world’s largest airliner.
 We create the greatest potential for your market growth.

 The Engine Alliance (EA) is a 50-50 joint venture of General Electric Co.
 (NYSE:GE) and Pratt & Whitney of United Technologies Corp.
 (NYSE:UTX).
-Built on the highly successful heritage of GE90 and PW4000, our GP7200 engine incorporates state-of-the-art advances from both GE Aviation and Pratt & Whitney.
+Engine Alliance formed with one goal: Power the Airbus A380.
+In the beginning, that meant building engines.
+Now times have changed – and we’ve changed to meet them.

 Our mission is to make the A380 the star of your fleet.The EA applies the industry-leading expertise of EA partner companies MTU Aero Engines, Snecma (SAFRAN) and Techspace Aero (SAFRAN), and incorporates the latest technologies from GE and Pratt & Whitney.

 Amy Johnston has been appointed president of Engine Alliance in February 2019.

 Amy joined Pratt & Whitney in 1997 and has held roles of increasing leadership responsibility in aftermarket operations, engine overhaul and materials management.